- What career fields do most of your graduate students enter?

 If your bachelor’s degree is not in Speech Communication and/or if you do not have at least 18 hours in approved Speech Communication courses, you have two options.
 First, you may elect to take a Summer 4 course that occurs in July each year.
 Second, you may elect and/or the graduate coordinator may suggest that you take leveling work within our department.

-Yes, there is a form and directions that can be found on the Graduate School website.
+No, just email a resume to the graduate coordinator.
 If you are interested in an assistantship you should make contact with the Graduate Coordinator and arrange for an in person and/or phone interview prior to application.

 The number of available assistantships varies each year.
 We sometimes offer part time roles to provide more opportunities to students.
 In a given year we may have as few as one full time position to offer and in other years we may have two or three positions.
 Because the majority of our students work full time, we work hard to find assistantship roles for those seeking such support.
 Thus, in some cases, our students find assistantship roles in other units on campus.